StoreDot

 StoreDot is a developer of lithium-ion (Li-ion) batteries for electric vehicles founded in 2012 by Doron Myersdorf, Simon Litsyn, and Gil Rosenman.
 It is based in Herzliya, Israel.

 The company was founded around developing peptide-based mobile phone displays and data storage.
-The company reported it was ready to commercially release these products: peptide-based displays by 2016; peptide-based batteries for mobile phones that fully charge in 30 seconds by 2016; germanium-based mobile phone batteries by 2019; electric car and aerial drone batteries that fully charge in five minutes by 2020; and scooter batteries that fully charge in under five minutes by 2021.
-None of the aforementioned products have been commercially released as of March 2022.
+The company reported it was ready to commercially release these products: peptide-based displays by 2016; peptide-based batteries for mobile phones that fully charge in 30 seconds by 2016; germanium-based mobile phone batteries by 2019; electric car and aerial drone batteries that fully charge in five minutes by 2020; scooter batteries that fully charge in under five minutes by 2021; and silicon-graphite-electrode batteries in 2025.
+None of the aforementioned products have been commercially released as of February 2026.
+Financial journalists estimated in February 2026 that StoreDot has funding for a few more months of operations.
+StoreDot stated in 2026 it needs two more years of development in order to commercialize its product.

-The company started promoting its silicon-based electric vehicle battery in 2019, which it aimed to mass-manufacture in 2024 and deliver commercially in 2025.
-As of October 2024, StoreDot batteries are still in the testing phase and they have not been incorporated into any upcoming vehicle platforms.

-The company stated its silicon batteries are capable of 270kW charging.
-The company does not plan to become a battery manufacturer or supplier, but instead plans to license its technology to major manufacturers or lease dedicated manufacturing capacity from existing suppliers, saying its silicon batteries can be manufactured using existing factories and manufacturing processes.

 Product development

 Displays

 StoreDot was founded in 2012 by Doron Myersdorf, Simon Litsyn, and Gil Rosenman, initially developing displays and storage devices based on research by Ehud Gazit.
 A year later its CEO, Myersdorf, said their peptide-based display technology is ready to be "packed and sold" and its related intellectual property could be sold for 300 million dollars.
 The displays and storage devices were based on "peptide nanocrystals", and a prototype storage device was made in 2012 that is "three times faster than conventional memory."
 The company's CEO said the display technology is 20% more power-efficient and 90% less costly to manufacture than OLED, and the displays were ready in 2015 for full-scale manufacturing using existing factories and manufacturing processes, and were to be commercialized by 2016.
 By 2019 the display technology was spun off into its own company, MolecuLED.
-As of 2022, MolecuLED has no employees.
+As of 2022, MolecuLED had no employees.